openfl/OpenFLDevelopersGuide/touch-multitouch-and-gesture-input/touch-event-handling.md

 # Touch event handling {#touch-event-handling}

-Flash Player 10.1 and later, Adobe AIR 2 and later
+OpenFL 10.1 and later, Adobe AIR 2 and later

-Basic touch events are handled the same way you handle other events, like mouse events, in ActionScript.
-You can listen for a series of touch events defined by the event type constants in the [TouchEvent class](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/ui/Multitouch.html).
+Basic touch events are handled the same way you handle other events, like mouse events, in Haxe.
+You can listen for a series of touch events defined by the event type constants in the [TouchEvent class](http://help.adobe.com/en_US/FlashPlatform/reference/Haxe/3/flash/ui/Multitouch.html).

 **_Note:_ **_For multiple touch point input (such as touching a device with more than one finger), the first point of contact dispatches a mouse event and a touch event._